CuteNikki/poke-helper/README.md

 **2. Set up the Environment:**

-When [creating your Discord Bot Application](https://discord.com/developers/applications), make sure to enable the privileged intents Message Content.
+When [creating your Discord Bot Application](https://discord.com/developers/applications), make sure to enable the privileged intents `Message Content`.

 Creating the database: